-In a Colorado criminal case, a pre-trial hearing (or pre-trial conference) is a court appearance in which (1) the court hears certain pre-trial motions, and (2) the prosecutor and defense attorney attempt to resolve the case, usually for a plea bargain.
+In the Colorado criminal court process, a pre-trial hearing (or pre-trial conference) is a court appearance in which (1) the court hears certain pre-trial motions, and (2) the prosecutor and defense attorney attempt to resolve the case, usually for a plea bargain.
 If the case does not resolve or get dismissed, the judge will set if for further proceedings.
-This may consist of another pre-trial conference or a trial setting.
+This may consist of another pre-trial conference or a jury trial setting.

 In this article, our Colorado criminal defense attorneys will address: